 Peru’s most famous trek is the Inca Trail to Machu Picchu.
 Limited permits mean this guided-only trek sells out months in advance.
 For those who haven’t planned so far in advance, there are worthwhile alternative routes.
 In addition, other possibilities around Cuzco include the spectacular six-day trek around the venerated Ausangate (6372m), which will take you over 5000m passes, through huge herds of alpacas and past tiny hamlets unchanged in centuries.
 Likewise, the isolated Inca site of Choquequirao is another intriguing destination for a trek.

-In nearby Arequipa, you can get down in some of the world’s deepest canyons – the world-famous Cañón del Colca and the Cañón del Cotahuasi.
-The scenery is guaranteed to knock you off your feet, and it’s easier going than some higher-altitude destinations.
+In nearby Arequipa, you can go into some of the world’s deepest canyons – the world-famous Cañón del Colca and the Cañón del Cotahuasi.
+The scenery is guaranteed to knock you off your feet, and it’s easier going than some higher altitude destinations.
 During the wet season, when some Andean trekking routes are impassable, Colca is invitingly lush and green.
 It’s also the best place in Peru for DIY trekking between rural villages.
 The more remote and rugged Cañón del Cotahuasi is best visited with an experienced local guide and only during the dry season.

 Cuzco and Huaraz (and, to a lesser degree, Arequipa) have outfitters that can provide equipment, guides and even arrieros (mule drivers).
 If you prefer to trek ultralight, you might want to purchase your own gear, especially a sleeping bag, as old-generation rental items tend to be heavy.
 Whether you’ll need a guide depends on where you trek.
 Certain areas of Peru, such as along the Inca Trail, require guides; in other places, such as in the Cordillera Huayhuash, there have been muggings, so it’s best to be with a local.
 Thankfully, scores of other trekking routes are wonderfully DIY.
 Equip yourself with topographic maps for major routes in the nearest major gateway towns or, better yet, at the Instituto Geográfico Nacional (IGN) or at the South American Explorers Club in Lima.